 I have been protesting on the street and will continue to do so, is there a way for me participate in this project?

-If you can protest on the street, consider helping somebody in your own network who can’t protest on the streets document themselves ‘marching’ and submit to the project.
+This project is for both those who Can and Cannot protest on the street.
+Additionally, If you can protest on the street, consider not only submitting yourself, but helping somebody in your own network who can’t protest on the streets document themselves ‘marching’ and submit to the project.

 Where will Public_Public_Address be viewable?

 Viewers will be able to see this project online in multiple venues and platforms.
-We will launch www.publicpublicaddress.com on September 1st with Black Lives Matter Tampa, and then keep streaming online throughout the year, expanding the project with different community partners across the country.
-In October we will launch a version with The Blaffer Museum in Houston, TX.
-We aim to work with organizations and institutions for public projection of the live feed throughout 2020.
+We launched www.publicpublicaddress.com on September 1st with Black Lives Matter Tampa, and will continue streaming online beyond the election–continually expanding the project through talks, lectures, workshops with both students and activists, and evolving community partners across the country.

 Does this project in a way encourage protesters to stay off the streets?